Geometrically finite transcendental entire functions: Introduction

 Next, we present some preliminaries for the construction of an expanding metric.
 Section~\ref{S.parabolic} discusses the dynamics of an entire function near a parabolic point; Section~\ref{S.orbifolds} gives an introduction to Riemann surface orbifolds.
 We collect basic results concerning geometrically finite functions in Section~\ref{S.Results}.

 The proof of Theorem~\ref{thm:geometricallyfinitedocile} proceeds, very roughly, as follows.
 Suppose that $f$ is strongly geometrically finite.
-We work with an iterate $\f$ of $f$.
+In order to obtain expansion estimates in the repelling directions of parabolic periodic points, we must work with an iterate $\f$ of $f$.
 Specifically, we choose the smallest value $\n \in \N$ such that all parabolic points of the map $\f \defeq f^{\n}$ are fixed and of multiplier one.
 Note that $f$ and $\f$ have the same Julia set, Fatou set and parabolic periodic points; we shall use these facts without comment.
 It is not difficult to verify that $\f$ is also strongly geometrically finite.

-Recall that, in the polynomial case, the analogous property to docility (continuous extension of the Riemann map) can be expressed in terms of a topological property of the Julia set (local connectivity), and therefore it holds for $f$ if and only it holds for any iterate.
+In the polynomial case, the analogous property to docility (continuous extension of the Riemann map) can be expressed in terms of a topological property of the Julia set (local connectivity), and therefore it holds for $f$ if and only it holds for any iterate.
 For transcendental entire functions, it is less straightforward to see that docility of $\f$ implies docility of $f$.
 Hence we instead prove docility of the original function $f$ directly, but using expansion extimates only known to hold for the iterate $\f$.
+This is another subtle difference between the proofs in the polynomial and transcendental cases.

 More precisely, in Section~\ref{S.constructO} we construct certain hyperbolic orbifolds $\tilde{\Orb}$, ${\Orb'}$ and ${\Orb}$ such that the maps $\f \colon \tilde{\Orb} \to \Orb$ and $f \colon \Orb' \to \Orb$ are orbifold covering maps.
 This construction is closely related to that in \cite{semiconjugacies}.
-Next, in Section~\ref{S.metric} we modify the orbifold metric on $\tilde{\Orb}$ close to the parabolic fixed points of $\f$, and in Section~\ref{S.expanding} we show that $\f$ is suitably expanding in this metric.
-We are then able to use this expansion to prove Theorem~\ref{thm:geometricallyfinitedocile}.
-We also give the proofs of Theorem~\ref{theo:connected} and Theorem~\ref{theo:exponential} in this section.
+In Section~\ref{S.metric} we modify the orbifold metric on $\tilde{\Orb}$ close to the parabolic fixed points of $\f$.
+The modification itself is modelled on that used in the rational case, but a new argument is required in order to show that $\f$ expands this metric uniformly away from parabolic points.
+In Section~\ref{S.expanding}, we combine the results of the previous section with known estimates near parabolic points, in order to obtain a suitable global estimate.
+In Section~\ref{S.conjugacy}, we use this expansion to prove Theorem~\ref{thm:geometricallyfinitedocile}.
+We also give the proofs of Theorem~\ref{theo:connected} and Theorem~\ref{theo:exponential}.

 In Section~\ref{S.others} we use the expansion properties of $\f$ to prove the remaining results outlined above.
 Finally, Section~\ref{S.examples} discusses a number of examples.